Not sure which orchestra is best for you? Please message us at firstname.lastname@example.org.

 May 24 (rehearsal time TBD & 3:00 PM concert) – St. Francis Chapel at John Carroll University

 11205 Euclid Ave, Cleveland, OH 44106

 Cost and Deadline

-The deadline to register for the Cleveland Guitar Orchestra is 9/1/17.
-The cost of the orchestra is $150, which includes all 10 sessions, sheet music, etc. Payment must be made in advance of the deadline.
-Payment can be made by phone with a credit card (216-905-9348), by mail with a check (address below), or on this website by adding the membership to your cart and checking out.
+The cost of the orchestra is $150, which includes all 10 sessions, sheet music, etc. Payment must be made by February 14.
+Payment can be made by phone with a credit card (216-905-9348), by mail with a check (address below), or online (top left corner of this page) by adding the membership to your cart and checking out

 Cleveland Classical Guitar Society

 Please send us a message at firstname.lastname@example.org regarding any questions or concerns.

 (Director of the Cleveland Guitar Orchestra)